neo3587/dupmn/README.md

 - `dupmn swapfile <size_in_mbytes>` : Creates/changes or deletes (if value is 0) a swapfile to increase the virtual memory, allowing to fit more masternodes in the same VPS, recommended size is 150 MB for each masternode (example: 3 masternodes => `dupmn swapfile 450`), note that some masternodes might be more 'RAM hungry'.
 - `dupmn help` : Just shows the available commands in the console.
 - `dupmn update` : Checks the last version of the script and updates it if necessary.

-Commands in beta state:

-- `dupmn ipinstall <profile_name> <ip>` : Install a new instance based on the parameters of the given profile name that will use the given IP.
-- `dupmn ipreinstall <profile_name> <number> <ip>` : Reinstalls the specified instance with the given IP, this is just in case if the instance is giving problems.

 Note: `<parameter>` means required, `[parameter]` means optional.